Night offered the rider no solace.

 “I thought I was under strict orders not to so.”
 Sextus raised an eyebrow, curious.

-She finally smiled, embarrassment instead of cockiness.
+She finally smiled, embarrassment replacing her usual cockiness.

 The rider sat down in front of the fire.